alexanderchoban/resume/Resume.md

 * Managed website hosting services in Apache and IIS
 * Managed MSSQL and MySQL databases including: indexes, users, and backups
 * Maintained a Ipswitch iMail Email Server with POP3, SMTP, and IMAP services
-* Created maintenance scripts in both Windows and Linux environments
 * Managed in-office DNS server

 **Business Consultant**